 OCM membership is open to anyone who subscribes to its mission.
-Current members and supporters include producers of cattle, corn, soybeans, wheat, hogs, vegetables and other crops.
+Current members and supporters include producers of cattle, corn, soybeans, wheat, hogs, poultry, vegetables and other crops.
 OCM membership is not limited to farmers.
-Policy makers, academic institutions, lawyers and businessmen are an important part of our support base.
+Consumers are an important part of our support base.

 How to Label OCM

-OCM is a membership-based research and advocacy organization.
-We are the only national think tank focusing strictly on antitrust and trade policy in agriculture.
 We are “pro-business” because we believe in free markets and the law of supply and demand to allocate resources properly.
 We are “conservative” because we believe American values such as honesty and morality should be demanded of our businesses and politicians.
-We are “liberal” because we believe government has a regulatory role to create and enforce the rules of doing business, thereby avoiding capitalism.
+We are “liberal” because we believe government has a regulatory role to create and enforce the rules of doing business.
 We are “populist” because we have determined our nation is made economically and culturally wealthy by preserving the ability of independent families to produce our food without fear of the economically dominant firms in agribusiness.

 OCM is committed to the establishment of competitive markets for the exchange of goods and products used in, and produced by, agriculture, by the nation’s farmers and ranchers across the United States.
 OCM is committed to the concept that true competition reduces the need for economic regulations, and that definition and advocacy for the responsible role in government in the agriculture economy as a regulator and enforcer of rules is necessary to assure that markets are fair, honest, accessible and competitive.
 This is OCM’s essential work.